vega-studio/deltav/docs/terms.md

 ## Layer

 * A layer is the platform to display instances.
-Customer can create the layer by setting the data to display, how data will be displayed and what interactions or animations will be attached to instances.
-Customer also needs to implement shaders associated with the shapes to display.
+Developers can create the layer by setting the data to display, how data will be displayed and what interactions or animations will be attached to instances.
+Developers also needs to implement shaders associated with the shapes to display.
 * A layer will be created by createLayer() method.

 ### Layer Props